psfinaki/jekyll-now/_posts/2017-10-3-Error-Alerting-In-Azure.md

 title: Error alerting in Azure
 ---

-So, you have a service running in Azure and at one point you decide it is high time to start logging errors you have and to get somehow notified about them.
+So, I have a service running in Azure and at one point I decided it is high time to start logging errors I have and to get somehow notified about them.

 Azure has some astonishing number of things inside that often could be integrated with each other.
-I suppose there are many ways to do the same task using different Azure components and those solutions eventually differ mostly in price and flexibility.
-So, in this post, I am going to describe one way of reaching the goal from the title and to specify its advantages and disadvantages.
+Often there are many ways to do the same task using different Azure components and those solutions eventually differ mostly in price and flexibility.

+In this post, I am going to describe one way of reaching the goal from the title and to point pros and cons of the resulting solution.

 ## 1. Start logging to Azure

-Usually in .NET for logging purposes one uses some third-part library like _NLog_, _log4net_ or _SeriLog_ which all have simple APIs and may differ in the way to set up the logger.
+Usually in .NET for logging purposes one uses some third-part library like [NLog](http://nlog-project.org/), [log4net](https://logging.apache.org/log4net/) or [SeriLog](https://serilog.net/) which all have simple APIs and may differ in the way to set up the logger.
 For F#, a special library exists called [Logary](https://github.com/logary/logary).

-But with Azure things can be even simpler, you do not have to install any third-party stuff to get it working.
+But with Azure things can be even simpler, one does not have to install any third-party stuff to get it working.
 Two things need to be done.

 ### 1.1 Turn on logging in the Azure app

-Go to the app, then Monitoring -> Diagnostics Logs -> Application logging (blob):
+Here it is: _Monitoring_ -> _Diagnostics Logs_ -> _Application logging (blob)_:
 ![Azure Logging Settings]({{ site.baseurl }}/images/post-1/azure-logging-settings.png "Azure Logging Settings")

-Turn it on and set Storage Settings.
+I turned it on and set Storage Settings.
 Right from this window it is possible to create a Blob Storage where all the errors will go.

 ### 1.2 Use Trace class methods from System.Diagnostics

-Right, whenever you need to log some error you just open/use `System.Diagnostics` and call `Trace.TraceError` method.
+Now, whenever I need to log some error I just open `System.Diagnostics` namespace and call `Trace.TraceError` method.

-After running this in Azure you will see your blob storage filling up with messages.
-They are put in different folders in the following fashion:
+After running this in Azure I saw my blob storage filling up with messages.
+They are put in different folders depending on current time.
+Path format is _/year/month/day/hour/_:
 ![Errors blob storage]({{ site.baseurl }}/images/post-1/errors-blob-storage.png "Errors blob storage")

-A log file is a csv file:
+A log file is a csv file.
+There one can see date and time of the message, message itself and a few other things.
 ![Blob properties]({{ site.baseurl }}/images/post-1/blob-properties.png "Blob properties")

-Depending on [privacy settings](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-manage-access-to-resources) in the storage, you can be able to access the blob by link or only to download it from this window.
-In that file one can see date and time of the message, message itself and a few other things.
+Depending on [privacy settings](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-manage-access-to-resources) for the storage, it can be possible to access the blob by link or only to download it from this window.

-Another good thing about `Trace` class methods is that when the app is running locally the messages are seen in the Output window.
+Another good thing about `Trace` class methods is that when the app is running locally the messages are seen in the _Output_ window.

 ## 2. Alert errors with Logic App